Last updated: 16 July 2026

 |---|---|

-| Identity documents and KYC selfie | Up to 90 days after the final decision, then deletion or anonymisation |
+| Identity documents (front/back) and KYC selfie | Up to 90 days after the final decision (approval or rejection), then deletion or anonymisation |

-| Account, profile and preferences | For the lifetime of the account, then deletion subject to legal retention obligations |
+| Account, profile, preferences and consents | For the lifetime of the account, then deletion subject to legal retention obligations; consents until they are withdrawn |

-| Messages and communications | For the lifetime of the account and the limitation period for disputes |
+| Messages, conversation images and communications | For the lifetime of the account and the limitation period for disputes |

-| Orders, payments and items of proof (reports, timestamped photos, seals) | 10 years (accounting obligations and obligation to retain correspondence — Articles 22 and 26 of the Code of Commerce — and tax obligations — Article 211 of the General Tax Code) |
+| Orders, payments and items of proof (reports, timestamped photos, seals) | 10 years (accounting and retention obligations — Articles 22 and 26 of the Code of Commerce — and tax obligations — Article 211 of the General Tax Code) |

 | Encrypted IMEI and anti-fraud / anti-theft signals | For as long as necessary to combat theft and fraud, then deletion or anonymisation |